ouya/docs/ouya-everywhere-unity/ouya-everywhere-unity.md

 ![image alt text](image_16.png)

-# Temporary: #
+# Legacy #

-In the current version I haven’t got around to making the package command part of compile plugin.
-I plan on getting rid of the compile Java button.
-This package command generates the R.Java.
-So temporarily you have to hit Compile Java and then Compile Plugin.
-After that completes, manually remove the OuyaUnityApplication.jar file that is created.
+If you have the legacy OuyaUnityApplication.jar file make sure that it’s removed.
 If you forget this step, you’ll get an DEX error when building the game.

-# Continued: #
+# OUYA Panel #

 Unity Free or Unity Pro